 Marjan Hill Trails

-There are many trails that crisscross Marjan Hill Park.
-If you are planning on spending an entire day in Marjan Park Split, Croatia, there is no need to rush to the top.
+There are many trails that crisscross Marjan Hill Park; outlined below are a few of our favorites.
+If you are planning on spending an entire day in Marjan Park Split, there is no need to rush to the top.
 Explore the many trails of the nature reserve and enjoy your Marjan Hill walk!

 Trail to Weather Tower

-Follow the main path toward the end of Marjan peninsula.
-Although there are options to break off onto other paths along the way, stay on the main path to an intersection with a small parking lot.
-Continue walking straight (through the lot).
-Take the inclined trail to the left (passing a house) and you will find a secluded westward lookout point at the weather tower.
+To get to the Weather Tower Viewpoint, follow the main path toward the end of Marjan peninsula.
+Although there are options to break off onto other paths along the way, stay on the main path to an intersection with a small parking lot (map coordinates).
+Continue walking straight (through the lot and straight ahead).
+Just past the parking lot there is an inclined trail to the left (which passes a house).
+Follow the trail to the top and you will find a secluded lookout point just below the weather tower.

 Trail to Cave Dwellings and Rock Climbing Split, Croatia

-Follow the main trail to the intersection and parking lot; after passing through the parking lot, turn left onto the path.
+To get to the Marjan Park dwellings, follow the main trail in the park to the intersection and parking lot (map coordinates); after passing through the parking lot, turn left onto the path.
 The trail leads down to a couple of churches and rock cave dwellings, called Karepić’s Tower.
 The rock dwelling was built in the 1500s.
 The sheer cliff wall next to the cave dwellings is a popular spot for rock climbing Split, Croatia.

 Tip: You can book a tour for Split Rock Climbing!